 Broad Haven coves

-Situated in the incredible Pembrokeshire Coast National Park, this little collection of coves and caves is a high contender for the most beautiful place in Wales and when you see the eye-popping blue crater it’s easy to see why.
+Situated in the incredible Pembrokeshire Coast National Park, this little collection of coves and caves is a high contender for the most beautiful place in Wales (and certainly the best beaches in Pembrokeshire) and when you see the eye-popping blue crater it’s easy to see why.

 Wales’ capital city is home to some seriously fantastic shopping with a backdrop of history thanks to its charming architecture, fascinating museum and castle, not to mention the beautiful parks and river walks available.
 So whether it’s a tour of the two indoor shopping centres, a nose through the hundreds of shops in the beautifully covered Victorian arcades or a stroll through the streets full of independent shops and cosy cafés, a day spent in Cardiff City is always a good day.